cj2-site/cj2_frontend/PROJECTSCOPE.md

   * generate shortened URL using a hash
   * save URL to DB
   * reply to frontend with shortened URL
-  * utilizing Rebrandly API for the shortener
+  * utilizing GoQR API http://goqr.me/api/ for the QR Code

 ## Stretch Goals